Skip to content

 }

-For detailed Demo code, see GitHub repository: Product and device management (quecloud-sdk-dev-mgr)
+For detailed Demo codes, see GitHub repository: Product device management (quecloud-sdk-dev-mgr)

 https://github.com/thridparty-cloud2/quecloud-sdk-dev-mgr-demonstration.git